Lamprocapnos spectabilis

 Print Grow Guide

-Latin Name Pronunciation: dye-sen'-truh
+Latin Name Pronunciation: lam-pro-kap' nos

 Fertilizer/Soil and pH: These plants are at their best in evenly moist, rich soil in partial to full shade.
 A two-inch layer of mulch will help buffer soil moisture and keep the ground cooler.
 A slightly acidic soil (pH 6.0 to 6.5) is ideal, but plants will tolerate a pH up to 7.5.
 Apply compost or a general purpose, granular fertilizer in spring.

-Pests/Diseases: Dicentra is occasionally bothered by slugs and snails, but this is rarely a serious problem.
+Pests/Diseases: Lamprocapnos is occasionally bothered by slugs and snails, but this is rarely a serious problem.
 If grown in poorly drained, wet soil, the crowns of the plants may rot.
 Avoid these soils and allow good air circulation.
 Keep mulch several inches away from the base of the plants.

 Dividing/Transplanting: If desired, plants can be gingerly divided in early spring; gently separate the brittle roots, replanting vigorous pieces from the outer edge of the plant.